HS4LC Skills Bridge offers three targeted programmes for young adults with learning disabilities and autism to achieve independence and employment.

 The Preparing for Adulthood programme takes a personalised approach, focusing on the young person’s aspirations and supporting as independent a life as possible.
 Staff will focus on developing skills that are transferable in to the world of life and work beyond their time at HS4LC.

 The programme will include time in our training centre, here learners will participate in small group sessions were they will be working towards independence, work preparation and literacy and numeracy skills.
-They will also participate in targeted Personal, Social and Health Education and have the opportunity to join sessions with our personal trainer in our onsite gym.
+They will also participate in targeted Personal, Social and Health Education and have the opportunity to join sessions with our personal trainer.

 Learners will also spend time in our enterprise businesses as a trainee.
 The Harrogate Chocolate Factory and the Harrogate Chocolate Factory Cafe are social enterprise businesses run by Harrogate Skills 4 Living Centre.
 They operate as real businesses and our young people will gain real work skills under the support of our job coach team.
 There are various different job roles within the two businesses that learners can gain experience of and opportunities to achieve work based qualifications such as Food Safety and Hygiene, Health and Safety at Work and Manual Handling.